bmoney724/ChessLite/README.md

 # ChessLiteGUI
 A lightweight Chess GUI for playing Chess on a personal computer.
+5,672 lines of code written by Joseph Prichard.

 ## Features
 * Algorithms that follow the rules of Standard Chess